-All persons including Individual, HUF, Company, Firm, AOP etc. will be covered under the scope of Sec 234F.
-These entities will be liable to pay late filing fees if the return is filed after their respective due dates.
+These entities need to pay late filing fees if the return is filed after the due dates.

-The quantum of fees that can be levied u/s 234F is as under :
+The late fees that can be levied u/s 234F are if :

-However, if the Total income i.e. Income after deduction is less than or equal to five lakh rupees, then, in that case, the fee amount shall not exceed Rs.
+However, if the Total income (income after deduction) is less than or equal to five lakh rupees, then, the fee amount will not be over Rs.
 1000.

 |Total Income||Return Filing Date||Fees u/s 234F|

 |Rs.
 10,00,000||25th July 2018||Not Applicable|

 |Rs.
 9,00,000||15th October 2018||Rs.
 5000|